toros-astro/corral/docs/source/tutorial/tuto04.rst

 One of the most important concepts with Corral steps is the notion of groups.

 Certain steps can be grouped together by adding a ``groups`` attribute to a Step class.
-For exampe, if we want to add the tree statiscis calculators steps to a ``statistics`` group, we'd write:
+For example, if we want to add the tree statistics calculators steps to a ``statistics`` group, we'd write: